abhinavsharma/hypersearch/ARCHITECTURE.md

 **When is the sidebar default expanded vs default collapsed?**
 Right now so long as there is at least 1 valid subtab we expand the extension.

+## Lifecycle of a request
+1. When a page starts to load, then `content_script.js` is injected

+### FAQs
+Why is `content_script.js` injected at the beginning of the request instead of at the end?
+???

 ## Legacy Parts that need to be removed

 ### Login